2lambda123/cybertruck/README.md

 # Training Individual CNNs

-To train any individual any of our individual CNNs, run the following script.
+To train any of our individual CNNs, run the following script.
 Certain arguments like ``--detector_path`` are not necessary to train the Raw CNN.
 For a list of all of the available arguments, please refer to the argument parser in ``cnn/main.py``.

 ```
 python cnn/main.py --model <model_to_train> --detector_path <path_if_necessary> --optimizer SGD